Cryptocurrency mining is a noble way to earn tokens. It helps decentralise blockchain networks and improves their security.

 Mining Pool Network Performance

 For example, if you live in Europe, you should choose mining servers in Europe.
 This is important because your mining equipment needs to send its computing solutions to the mining servers before the rest of the pool solves the block.
-A millisecond could make the difference between your computing power being added to the latest block or not.
+A millisecond could make the difference between your computing power being added to the latest block.
 If it is, it receives a higher reward.
 If not, you might not receive any rewards.

 Mining pools have specific requirements before you can join.
 These include having a particular kind of GPU or ASIC miner.